-Drone Services Dublin
+Drone Services in Dublin

 Drones Surveys in Dublin

-What are the challenges of working in Dublin
+What are the challenges of working in Dublin?

 - Population Density